 About the estate:

-Formerly part of the estate of the current Château Margaux, the noble house of Gassies was acquired in the 17th century by Pierre de Rauzan.
-The estate was split in two during the Revolution, giving rise to Rauzan-Gassies and Rauzan-Ségla.
-Owned by the Quié family (Croizet Bages in Pauillac) since 1946, this 25-hectare vineyard is now run by Jean-Michel Quié and his children Anne-Françoise and Jean-Philippe.
+Once a fief of the seigneury that is now Château Margaux, the noble estate of Gassies was acquired in the 17th century by Pierre de Rauzan.
+The estate was divided into two during the Revolution, giving rise to Rauzan-Gassies and Rauzan-Ségla.
+Owned by the Quié family (Croizet Bages in Pauillac) since 1946, this 25-hectare estate is now managed by Jean-Michel Quié and his children, Anne-Françoise and Jean-Philippe.

 Robert Parker - Wine Advocate

 Expressive notes of cooked plums, blackcurrants, and kirsch, along with hints of cedar, tea, and lilac.
-Medium-bodied, the palate offers many fragrant flavors of black berries with a fine texture and a long, pure finish.
-Enjoyable!
+Medium-bodied, the palate offers a wealth of fragrant blackberry flavors with a refined texture and a long, clean finish.
+Delightful!

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France